-4 How the CPI updates work
+4 How the CPI works

-Movements in the CPI are provided by the Australian Bureau of Statistics and are pro-rated over the number of days your pension or lump sum is in your account, from the time that your defined benefit is transferred into the deferred account.
+Movements in the CPI are provided by the Australian Bureau of Statistics and are pro-rated over the number of days your pension is in your account, from the time that your defined benefit is transferred into the deferred account.

-Applying the CPI helps your lump sum and/or pension retain the same purchasing value in line with inflation over time.
+Applying the CPI helps your pension (if applicable) retain the same purchasing value in line with inflation over time.

-Deferred entitlements are updated in June and December each year in accordance with movements in the CPI rate that is applicable to the preceding six month period.
+Deferred pension entitlements are updated in June and December each year in accordance with movements in the CPI rate that is applicable to the preceding six month period.